dfox47/khlmototravel.com/wp-content/plugins/slide-anything/readme.txt

 2. How a carousel created using `Slide Anything` appears within the slider preview popup.

 == Changelog ==

+= 2.3.45 =
+* Added the WordPress filter 'wp_kses_allowed_html' to allow IFRAME content to be inserted into slide content, which is required to insert YouTube & Vimeo IFRAMEs.

+= 2.3.44 =
+* Another security fix.
+WPScan notified me of a potential security vunerability where high privilege users (with a role of 'Editor' and above) could perform Cross-Site Scripting attacks by inserting malicious scripts within slide content.
+Fixed by using 'wp_kses_post()' function to sanitise slide content before updating sliders.

+= 2.3.43 =
+* Fixed a code syntax error in the security fix I did in release 2.3.41 (oops!)

+= 2.3.42 =
+* Added a new option 'Don't use CSS IDs for slides' - when checked CSS Classes will be used instead of CSS IDs to identify each slide container.

 = 2.3.41 =
 * A security fix to remove a vunerability to SQL injection with the slide duplication function.